spectralDNS/shenfun/docs/source/rayleighbenard.rst

-A complete solver implemented in a solver class can be found in `RayleighBenardRk3.py <https://github.com/spectralDNS/shenfun/blob/master/demo/RayleighBenardRK3.py>`__, where some of the terms discussed in this demo has been optimized some more for speed.
+A complete solver implemented in a solver class can be found in `RayleighBenardRk3.py <https://github.com/spectralDNS/shenfun/blob/master/demo/RayleighBenardRK3.py>`__, where some of the terms discussed in this demo have been optimized some more for speed.
 Note that in the final solver it is also possible to use a :math:`(y, t)`-dependent boundary condition for the hot wall.
 And the solver can also be configured to store intermediate results to an ``HDF5`` format that later can be visualized in, e.g., Paraview.
 The movie in the